NetzwergX/netzwergx.github.io/_posts/2012-08-27-release-jekyll-template-toolkit.md

 * **Category Page** (categories.html)

 	A page listing all posts grouped by category.
-	Has IDs in order to jump to a specific category directly.
+	Has IDs in order to jump directly to a specific category.

 * **Archive Page** (archive.html)

 	A page listing all posts grouped by year and month.
-	Has IDs in order to jump to a specif month or month-year combination directly.
+	Has IDs in order to jump directly to a specific month or month-year combination.

 * **Full Feed Page** (fullFeed.xml)

-	Provides an RSS 2.0 Feed containing all posts.
+	Provides a RSS 2.0 Feed containing all posts.

 * **Feed Page** (fullFeed.xml)

-	Provides an RSS 2.0 Feed containing the X latest posts.
+	Provides a RSS 2.0 Feed containing the X latest posts.
 Defaults to 5.

 Layouts